People may feel short of breath or faint, or they may have fever or weight loss.

 Other symptoms of myxomas include

 Pieces of a myxoma or blood clots that form on the surface of the myxoma may break off (becoming emboli), travel through the bloodstream to other organs, and block arteries there.
 The resulting symptoms depend on which artery is blocked.
-For example, a blocked artery in the brain may cause a stroke, and a blocked artery in a lung may cause pain and coughing up of blood.
+For example, an artery in the brain blocked by tumor emboli from a left atrial myxoma may cause a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , and an artery in the lung blocked by emboli from a right atrial myxoma may cause pain and coughing up of blood.
 Emboli are the most common complication of myxomas.

 Myxomas are suspected based on the person's symptoms.
-With a stethoscope, doctors may hear a sound (heart murmur) produced by abnormal blood flow.
+With a stethoscope, doctors may hear a sound ( heart murmur Physical Examination ) produced by abnormal blood flow.
 The myxoma may block blood flow to or from the heart.

 Because many symptoms of a myxoma may also be caused by many other disorders, extensive testing may be needed before a diagnosis is made.